earthstar-project/earthstar/README.md

 * Syncing by `localIndex` doesn't work very well when you also have a sync query, because you have to scan the entire sequence to find the couple of docs you care about.
 We probably still want another way of efficient syncing that goes in path order and uses hashing in some clever way, sort of like a Merkle tree but not.

 ## Silly new vocabulary ideas

+Very tentative idea to rename Earthstar to Stone Soup.

 It's probably a bad idea to use cute names, but: